 By dividing members into different classes, you can assign unequal rights and responsibilities to separate groups of members.
 Each of the classes can be structured with variable economic, reporting, voting, or other rights.

-A multi-class Operating Agreement can be customized to include the names of the specific members in each class as well as their designated rights.
-The specific provisions that outline limits on power, responsibility and governance, and all other pertinent LLC details, can be devised by the founder(s) of the LLC according to the Delaware LLC freedom of contract precept.
+A multi-class Operating Agreement can be customized to include the names of the specific members in each class, as well as their designated rights.
+The specific provisions that outline limits on power, responsibility, and governance, and all other pertinent LLC details, can be devised by the founder(s) of the LLC according to the Delaware LLC freedom of contract precept.

-In order to take advantage of this feature of the Delaware LLC, you must specify in the LLC Operating Agreement each class you wish to remain separate, and delineate each class' individual rights and privileges, including any denied rights and privileges.
+In order to take advantage of this feature of the Delaware LLC, you must specify in the LLC Operating Agreement each class you wish to remain separate, and delineate each class's individual rights and privileges, including any denied rights and privileges.

 With this Delaware LLC Operating Agreement, there are no limits on the number of classes of membership.